reunono/TopDownEngineExtensions/README.md

 * **ClimbingController3D**, _by AlexanderGheorghe_ : An extension of TopDownController3D which gives you the option (activated by default) to have CharacterDash3D climb slopes instead of stopping at obstacles and to move the character downwards while dashing, at a configurable speed.
 It uses CharacterController.Move(), which means you no longer need to put objects to avoid when dashing on the layers of the obstacles layer mask, because the CharacterController will be handling collisions.
 * **Control Freak 2 Integration**, _by christougher_ : support for the input solution Control Freak 2, available on the Asset Store.
 * **ConveyorBelts**, _by AlexanderGheorghe_, : 3D conveyor belts with implementations for moving Characters and Rigidbodies
+* **DeflectProjectiles**, _by AlexanderGheorghe_, : put this component in your scene and it will make all projectiles deflect off of the objects they deal damage to
 * **ExtendedDialogueZome**, _by AlexanderGheorghe_, : DialogueZone extension that adds an OnDialogueEnd action, executed after all dialogue lines have been displayed
 * **GrapplingHook**, _by AlexanderGheorghe_, : 3D grappling hook implementation with [rope animation](https://youtu.be/tPtKNvifpj0). configurable to pull owner towards hit object or the other way around
 * **GridPathfinding**, _by AlexanderGheorghe_, : grid versions of CharacterPathfinder3D and CharacterPathfindToMouse3D